mmcforge/electron-template/README.md

-# MMC Forge Electron Template
+# MMC Forge Electron App

-A modern Electron application template maintained by MMC Forge, featuring React, Vite, TypeScript, Shadcn UI, and TailwindCSS.
+A modern Electron application built with React, Vite, TypeScript, Shadcn UI, and TailwindCSS.
 This project provides a solid foundation for developing cross-platform desktop applications.

-> **Attribution**: This template is based on the excellent work by [Guasam](https://github.com/guasam) from [electron-react-app](https://github.com/guasam/electron-react-app).
-MMC Forge maintains this fork with organizational customizations and updates.
+> **Attribution**: This project is based on the excellent work by [Guasam](https://github.com/guasam) from [electron-react-app](https://github.com/guasam/electron-react-app).
+MMC Forge maintains this with organizational customizations and updates.

 <br />